-* Don't be over helpful.
-As suggested previously, "do as you are told" but that doesn't necessarily mean you have to volunteer more than is stated. (i.e. If the robber says give me your wallet or empty the register in a bag, he may not know or think of other demands).
+- Don't be overly helpful.
+As suggested previously, "do as you are told", but that doesn't necessarily mean you have to volunteer more than is stated. (i.e. If the robber says give me your wallet or empty the register in a bag, he may not know or think of other demands.)

-* Don't discuss quantity or normal amount of business.
+- Don't discuss quantity or normal amount of business.
 (How many times has someone asked if business is good or bad today, this week, etc.?
-Note; not all of them are planning to rob you, but if you or your employees discuss "business" like this on a regular basis, a robber could take note and come to "visit".
+Note that not all of them are planning to rob you, but if you or your employees discuss "business" like this on a regular basis, a robber could take note and come to "visit".

-This topic can get very detailed, but with discussion, question/answer type presentations combined with continued employee training, your business could better prepare to reduce victimization and loss due to bad checks, credit card abuse/forgery and shoplifting.
-Please contact the Crime Prevention Office of the Irving Police Department at (972) 721-2544 for further information.
+This topic can get very detailed, but with discussion, question / answer type presentations combined with continued employee training, your business could better prepare to reduce victimization and loss due to bad checks, credit card abuse / forgery, and shoplifting.